BozoDev/MyHouse/README.md

  #### Wemo

- Quite a while back I stumbled across some python code called 'fauxmo' - simply put, it can expose anything controlable via on/off URL as Wemo device (to e.g. Alexa).
+ Quite a while back I stumbled across some python code called '[fauxmo](https://github.com/makermusings/fauxmo)' - simply put, it can expose anything controlable via on/off URL as Wemo device (to e.g. Alexa).
 Since I also wanted that e.g. homebridge (NodeJS) could pick up the devices, I had to add quite some code.
 Homebridge also likes to be informed about device changes, so UPnP subscription handling (basic) had to be added.
+So, the "[Wemo-Emulator](servers/Wemo)" was born.